pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 GABARITO: B

-Item.
 04. Ainda no primeiro parágrafo, os dois períodos Why should the United States continue to control the registration of French and Chinese Internet addresses? e lt doesn't control the registration of French and Chinese cars, whatever Henry Ford's historie role in democratizing travei was. podem ser ligadas, sem alteração de sentido, pela conjunção

 (A) because.